Faculty

 The Bawendi Lab focuses on the science and applications of nanocrystals, especially semiconductor nanocrystal (aka quantum dots).

-Professor Steve Buchwald smiles in his office.
+Professor Steve Buchwald smiles in front of a blue background.

 Stephen Leffler Buchwald